Dancing

 learn at the source of afro-Brazilian dance, music, & culture

-During western slavery, 12 million slaves were transported from West Africa and sent to the Americas: 20% died in the middle passage and 40% settled in Brazil.
+During the Transatlantic slave trade, 12 million enslaved people were trafficked from West Africa and transported to the Americas: 20% died in the middle passage and 40% settled in Brazil.

-Sounds like a shocker – but if you’ve ever visited Brazil, you’ll quickly notice the rich African culture.
-Salvador, Bahia, Brazil was the largest Brazilian harbor to transport African slaves into Brazil.
-Because of its history, this beautiful urban coastline is often called today the Heart of Africa in the Americas.
+Salvador, Bahia, Brazil was the largest Brazilian harbor to transport African enslaved people into Brazil.
+For that reason, this beautiful urban coastline is often called today the Heart of Africa in the Americas.
 The culturally rich destination is home to Bahia’s most active spiritual leaders, visual artists, thinkers, performing artists and educators.
 Viver Brasil invites you to learn from these leaders, all while enjoying concerts, opportunities to purchase custom art, jewelry, clothing, eating amazing food & sun-bathing on the beautiful beaches of Salvador, Bahia.

-This trip is not for everyone but instead for the curious traveler, who’s looking for a culturally rich experience.
-This seeker will explore the nuances of Afro-Brazilian culture, witness sacred Candomblé ceremonies and study Brazilian history with Bahian elders.
+This trip is for the curious traveler, who is looking for a culturally rich experience.
+The seeker will explore the nuances of Afro-Brazilian culture, witness sacred Candomblé ceremonies and study Brazilian history with Bahian elders.
 You’ll leave the trip with a complete understanding of the influence that the African Diaspora had on Brazil.

 experience life in Bahia